Disadvantages of Disposable Nappies

 There is a growing concern over the chemicals in disposable nappies and the dangers they potentially present to babies.
 I have no claim to being an expert in disposable nappies.
 A recent academic article covers more research into the risk and can be found here.

 Just bear this thought in mind: disposable manufacturers are companies out to make a profit.
 Yes, they will create a product which increases the time your child stays in nappies and which has to be bought time and time again, because those are things which bring in recurring income for them.
 What they are not going to do is leave themselves open to litigation by not testing, to the best of their ability, the products they make.

 For parents as consumers, that last comment should reassure you.
-Secretly shooting a lot of prisoners and burying them in a mass grave is a war crime; choosing to put your child in a disposable either full- or part-time is not, and I would advise you to avoid dealing with people who try to make you feel guilty about this parenting decision.
+Choosing to put your child in a disposable either full- or part-time is not a crime, and I would advise you to avoid dealing with people who try to make you feel guilty about this parenting decision.
 All I do is give you as balanced a source of information as I can - you know which nappies I think are best, but you must make your own decision!

 I am indebted to The Sunday Times Magazine for pointing me to the full picture about the environmental issues, and to the relevant parliamentary select committee report.
 Anything which is conjecture or anecdotal is clearly stated as such.

-I do tend to the view that it is in fact in the interests of disposables manufacturers to allow people to think the issues are 'simply' about plastic in landfill.
+I take the view that it's in the interests of disposables manufacturers to allow people to think the issues are 'simply' about plastic in landfill.
 They know that this is not actually going to change consumer choices in the vast majority of cases, however much people say they feel guilty about the landfill question.
 By concentrating on this aspect, issues such as the chemical implications of disposables are neatly brushed under the carpet - and these are the issues which directly affect our children, and so are the ones which are most likely to make us take action.